CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_biomeme.md

 ## Cutaneous Leishmaniasis assay

 ### Lesion swab
-For each patient, two swabs (provided by Biomeme) are held together and used to swab the inner border of lesion (encircled 20x).
+For each patient, two sterile swabs (provided by Biomeme) are held together and used to swab the inner border of lesion (encircled 20x).
 This will be used for DNA targets (bacteria).
 Repeat with two new swabs (20x), and use this second set of swabs for RNA targets (host genes).

 1. Immerse swabs in 1ml of a 1:1 mix of BLB (0.5ml) and water (BEB; 0.5ml), twirl in media for 1 min, discard swabs.
 2. Attach standard lab 1cc syringe to Biomeme filter tip.
 Pump lysate up/down 10x, expel volume